 The Committee to Save the Bird Homestead, the non-profit that operates the Meeting House on Milton Road, is pleased to report that they’ve checked the first phase of the window restoration off their list.
 A gift from the Friends of the Meeting House, a former group, provided funding for the project.

 Three types of historic windows help tell the story of the building’s evolution.
 Historically, the impressive, rectangular seven-foot-tall, six-over-six windows in the south wing provided generous light for the reading room and library.
 The distinctive bell tower, which was added two years later, features two-over-two, double-hung windows, sharply pointed at the top.
 Pointed arches are characteristic of the Gothic Revival style.
-In 1928, according to the Vestry minutes of Christ’s Church, “… a number of new frames of ecclesiastical design,” replaced some of the simple double-hung windows on the sides of the building.
+In 1928, according to the Vestry minutes of Christ’s Church, “… a number of new frames of ecclesiastical design,” replaced some of the simple double-hung windows with new Classic Sash Windows on the sides of the building.
 These 1928 windows open by pivoting and are the third window type included in the present restoration project.

 Sedovic and Gotthelf are leading proponents of saving wood windows — for residences, as well as historic sites.
 When properly restored and especially with storm windows added to the exterior or interior, the architects’ air infiltration tests have revealed that old windows are far more efficient than commonly realized — and much more cost effective.This has to be done in association with the right designers like NuEco.